ivxandx/Convert-ingame-text-to-list-of-usernames/README.md

-Takes in a long string in the style of 'name: text name: text name: text' and writes all the names to a new text file.
+## Takes in a long string in the style of 'name: text name: text name: text' and writes all the names to a new text file.
 Also creates a list that stores all the names.

-Example usage:
+### Example usage:
-'''
+''' <br>
-username1: sample text sample text sample text
+username1: sample text sample text sample text <br>
-username2: sample text sample text sample text
+username2: sample text sample text sample text <br>
-username3: sample text sample text sample text
+username3: sample text sample text sample text <br>
-username4: sample text sample text sample text
+username4: sample text sample text sample text <br>
-'''
+''' <br>

-This will return:
+### This will return:

-username1
+username1 <br>
-username2
+username2 <br>
-username3
+username3 <br>
-username4
+username4 <br>

-in the new text file.
+### in the new text file.